 Plecos make for good tank mates for the rainbow shark for one main reason, they are big.
 An average pleco can grow to be around 2 feet long, which is definitely much bigger than any rainbow shark could manage to fit in its mouth.

 Plecos are bottom feeders, which usually don’t get along with rainbow sharks, but bottom feeder or not, the pleco is just way too big for the rainbow shark to be any kind of threat.
-Also, plecos are very peaceful suckerfish that just scour the bottom for food.
+Also, plecos are very peaceful suckerfish if you look after them right, that just scour the bottom for food.
 A pleco will not pose any threat to a rainbow shark.

 You can always house some snails or something like that with a rainbow shark.
 Rainbow sharks generally don’t care about snails as they are not seen as a threat.
 Moreover, the hard shell of any snail will make it impossible for a rainbow shark to eat.
 We have covered aquarium snails in a lot of detail here.